SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 ``"controlled_by"``:
    Module might be coupled by a input - output relation.
-A input module (Drivable or Writable) might be controlled by an module, linking an output of the module to the target of the input module.
+A input module (Drivable or Writable) might be controlled by an other module, linking an output of the module to the target of the input module.
    The datatype of the ``controlled_by`` parameter must be an enum, with the names being module names or ``self``.
 The enum value of 'self' must be 0.